 I’ve shared with you before that my creative muse is wabi-sabi: a practice where inessentials are trimmed away or eliminated.
 The intersection where wabi (minimal) and sabi (functional) meet is the platform for my creativity—space and quiet solitude—simplicity.

 It’s more than being content.
-For me, it’s the enjoyment of very little with an awareness and deep appreciation of how less is truly more.
+For me, it’s the enjoyment of very little, with awareness and deep appreciation of how less is truly more.

 Inspiration is an influence; it’s something that has the power to affect.